Outstanding Performance Continues: IFS reports 67% Increase in License Revenue and 69% Adjusted EBITDA Growth

 Apr 24, 2019, 04:08 ET

-LINKÖPING, Sweden, April 24, 2019 /PRNewswire/ -- IFS, the global enterprise applications company, today announced its financial results for the first quarter that ended March 31, 2019.
+LONDON, April 24, 2019 /PRNewswire/ -- IFS, the global enterprise applications company, today announced its financial results for the first quarter that ended March 31, 2019.

 IFS CEO Darren Roos commented, "Our customer obsession continues to drive our financial results as we once more massively outpace the market, and our numbers speak for themselves.
 As the fastest growing ERP company of scale, we are well positioned to capture a much bigger piece of the market in 2019 and beyond.
 The legacy ERP vendors are extorting their customers and, as we see clearly in our numbers, these very customers are choosing a partner who knows that being customer-centric is so much more than a slogan.
 Customers no longer accept the annual audits, the made-up compliance tricks, or the upgrade ultimatums, which have become the new normal.
 Quite simply, customers are realizing IFS is a better alternative."